juju/juju/PULL_REQUEST_TEMPLATE.md

 ## Description of change

-Why is this change needed?
+*Please replace with a description about why this change is needed?*

 ## QA steps

-How do we verify that the change works?
+*Please replace with how we can verify that the change works?*

 ## Documentation changes

-Does it affect current user workflow?
+*Please replace with any notes about how it affects current user workflow?
 CLI?
-API?
+API?*

 ## Bug reference

-Does this change fix a bug?
-Please add a link to it.
+*Please add a link to any bugs that this change is related to.*